 Cash percentage in lieu of bonds.
 If the bond order permits, the defendant pays a percentage of the amount, (sometimes up to 100%) to the court, which then holds the money until the case is over.
 The amount is returned if the defendant is acquitted or the case is dismissed, or it can be used toward paying any court fines incurred by the defendant.

-Surety Bond or Secured Bond is when defendant pays 10% of the bond amount to a professional bondsman or bail bond company licensed to do business in Kansas.
+Surety Bond is when defendant pays a percentage of the bond amount (usually 10–15%) to a professional bondsman or bail bond company licensed to do business in Alabama, Dallas County.
 The bondsman then signs the bond on behalf of the defendant.
 The defendant does not receive any of the money back.
 If the bondsman feels the defendant is a flight risk, they can refuse to give a bond or charge a higher fee.
-For example, a bondsman may determine a defendant is a flight risk if they are from a state other than Kansas s.
-The person who paid for the 10% fee will be liable for the rest of the bond amount if the defendant does not show up for their scheduled court appearance.
+For example, a bondsman may determine a defendant is a flight risk if they are from a state other than Alabama.

 A Property Bond is a bond in which the bond is pledged in land or home real estate (mobile homes are not accepted).
-Usually, the property must be in Kiowa County and it must be worth at least the amount of the bond.
+Usually, the property must be in the county or Alabama and it must be worth at least the amount of the bond.

 An Unsecured Bond is when the defendant is released without paying bail upfront, but they must pay the full amount if they do not appear in court.

 A district court can refer to the first level of the legal system, or a minor court.
 District courts are located in the community.
 A district court can also refer to a U.S. Federal District Court that hears federal cases.
-There is one U.S. federal district court in Kansas, with offices throughout the state.
+There are three U.S. federal district courts in Alabama with offices throughout the state.
 It is important that you check the address of the court you are to appear in rather than to ask someone because that person might give you directions to the wrong “district” court.
 Being late to court can land you in custody as well.

 Pretrial proceeding is the process where both sides (prosecution and defense) gather information, interview witnesses, request records, videos etc. Pretrial proceedings also include communications with the judge assigned to the case and these appearances are either in person or by on-line conferencing.
 Some pretrial proceedings may not require a defendant’s appearance, allowing an attorney to appear in their place.
 The information that is gathered is called discovery and both sides must share the information that they have gathered.
 This information does not include conversations between the arrested and their attorney.